About Us

 Pursuit of Excellence

-The mission of the Southwest Community Band is to foster the musical talent and education of its members, provide quality musical entertainment to the Community and promote the value of musical education to the students and adults of the community.
+The mission of the Southwest Community Band is to foster the musical talent and education of its members, provide quality musical entertainment to the community and promote the value of musical education to the students and adults of the community.

 We graciously look forward to seeing you this season.

-Musical Director
+Our Musical Director

-Forlenza completed his Bachelor’s and Master’s degrees in Music Education from Chicago’s VanderCook College of Music.
+Ray Forlenza completed his Bachelor’s and Master’s degrees in Music Education from Chicago’s VanderCook College of Music.
 He is employed as band director for Kirby School District 140, in Tinley Park, and plays regularly with several area bands and cultural groups.

-Summer Band CampForlenza has been instrumental in promoting music education through the Southwest Community Concert Band Outreach Program.
-In 1996, he was responsible for startingthe Annual Band Day and Summer Band Camp events.
+Summer Band CampRay has been instrumental in promoting music education through the Southwest Community Concert Band Outreach Program.
+In 1996, he was responsible for starting the Annual Band Day.
 Over the years, this program, held annually in January, has enlightened over 1000 junior high/middle school students.
-In 2007, under the leadership of Forlenza, the Southwest Community Concert Band Summer Band Camp was initiated.
+In 2007, again under the leadership of Ray Forlenza, the Southwest Community Concert Band initiated a Summer Band Camp program .

 HISTORY

-Leo Henning became the Southwest Bands director in the fall of 1988.
-His immense popularity helped the band to grow to fifty plus members.
+Leo Henning became the Southwest Band's director in the fall of 1988.
+His immense popularity helped the band to grow to fifty-plus members.
 Leo helped organize the band by electing officers, creating a governing board and establishing a set of bylaws.
-The band became more of a working band, using the money from performances to pay for it’s operating expenses.
+The band became more of a working band, using the money from performances to pay for its operating expenses.

-In 2012 the Southwest Community celebrated its 30th Concert Season.
+In 2012, the Southwest Community celebrated its 30th Concert Season.
 Illinois composer Timothy Loest was commissioned to write Skyscape which the band premiered at our June 30th Anniversary Concert along with the sons and daughter of our previous conductors (James Potter - Wisconsin, Patrick Henning and Barbara J. Dunlap – Illinois) to guest conduct the band in dedication to their fathers.
-The band continues its mission to bring concert band music to the Adults and students of our community.
-As the band grows in its members and musical talent so does our various Out Reach Programs, audience and community events.
+In 2022 the band celebrated its 40th Anniversary and commissioned Robert Sheldon in celebration of the anniversary.
+As part of the band's 40th anniversary celebration it performed the world permier performance of Sheldon's piece titled FREEFALL.

 More information about